boomi-garden/boomi-garden.github.io/slides/case2/01c-solution.md

 <aside class="notes">
 <ul>
-<li>Checks the ERP to see if the customer has already been notified</li>
+<li>Checks the MYSQL to see if the customer has already been notified</li>
 </ul>
 </aside>